HubTou/echobox/README.md

 (the [hatched and curved Unicode characters](https://unicode-table.com/fr/#box-drawing) are not fully recognized in the cmd.exe and PowerShell command prompts).

 ## HISTORY
-The **echobox** command was created as an example for the [PNU / PyNIX project](https://github.com/HubTou/PNU), demonstrating how to process the environment and the command line, and use the [Python logging module](https://docs.python.org/3/library/logging.html).
+The **echobox** command was created as an example for the [PNU project](https://github.com/HubTou/PNU), demonstrating how to process the environment and the command line, and use the [Python logging module](https://docs.python.org/3/library/logging.html).

+It's also used as a filter for fortune output, in order to introduce some [boxology](http://www.catb.org/jargon/html/B/boxology.html).

 ## LICENSE
 This utility is available under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).